zwbetz-gh/minimal-hugo-blog-layout/README.md

 Put your CSS, JS, and image files under `static/`.
 When the site is generated, i.e. when running the `hugo` command, everything under `static/` will be copied to the root of `public/`.

+## Layout

+The main files:

+* `layouts/index.html` -- The home page template
+* `layouts/_default/single.html` -- The template for pages and posts.
+For posts, it inserts the published date and last updated date
+* `layouts/_default/baseof.html` -- The base template that the above templates inherit from

 ## Run it

 1. [Install hugo](https://gohugo.io/getting-started/installing/)